Last updated: August 2026

 Refinery or Port-adjacent work | $400 to $1,000+ per month | COI wording, hot-work, waiver, and high limits matter |

 Aggregator quote pages often show broad national averages that do not price Corpus Christi as a Coastal Bend contractor market.
-This guide is built around contractor-specific local exposure, so it is more useful than a generic lead-form estimate or a statewide page from affordablecontractorsinsurance when your COI must satisfy a Port, refinery, city, or bayfront project requirement.
+This guide is built around contractor-specific local exposure, so it is more useful than a generic lead-form estimate or a statewide page when your COI must satisfy a Port, refinery, city, or bayfront project requirement.

 For a broader state view, compare this page with general liability insurance for Texas contractors, then use the local ranges here for Corpus Christi, Nueces County, San Patricio County, Portland, Ingleside, Aransas Pass, Flour Bluff, Calallen, Annaville, Padre Island, North Beach, and Coastal Bend job sites.